 Most of us cannot afford to pay such large sums when we get sick, especially since we don’t know how much care we might need.
-There is Micro Insurance that helps cater for most of these needs.
+There is Micro Insurance that helps cater to most of these needs.
 Health insurance offers ways to lessen these costs to more affordable amounts.

 The way it typically works is that you pay a premium upfront to a health insurance company and that payment allows you to share “risk” with lots of other people who are making similar payments.